modabas/ModEndpoints/README.md

 ### MinimalEndpoint

 - **Purpose**: Enables full flexibility and capability of Minimal APIs within a structured approach.
-- **Usage**: Suitable for implementing any Minimal API endpoint, from simple to complex scenarios, while benefiting from clear separation of concerns and all features available to Minimal APIs.
+- **Usage**: Suitable for implementing any Minimal API in endpoint format, from simple to complex scenarios.
 - **Package**: `ModEndpoints.Core`

 ### WebResultEndpoint